Media Loan Policies and Procedures

 Conditions for Use

-Media Loan equipment is available without charge to TESC students, faculty and staff for academic work intended to generate college credit and faculty/staff development.
+Media Loan equipment is available without charge to Evergreen students, faculty and staff for academic work intended to generate college credit and faculty/staff development.
 Uses by other entities are subject to full charge.
-Reduced charges may apply for college-sponsored nonacademic programs, workshops, auxiliary services or self-sustaining programs.
+Reduced charges may apply for college-sponsored non-academic programs, workshops, auxiliary services or self-sustaining programs.
 Users are encouraged to consult the college’s Fees and Rates Listing and Media Services Equipment and Resources Use Guidelines.

 Checking Out Equipment

 Equipment is only checked out during posted Media Loan hours.
 The normal loan period is two to three days.
-Shorter term loans (24h) may be required for expensive and specific equipment.
+Shorter term loans (24-hour) may be required for expensive and specific equipment.
 Some high use equipment may only be borrowed for a day.
 Low use items may be checked out for up to a week or longer.
 Occasionally, Media Loan staff may have to reduce the length of a reservation period due to equipment shortages.
 Anything borrowed on Friday or Saturday is normally due the following Monday.
+Media Services facility keys are only checked out for 24-hours and cannot be renewed.
 Large orders of video, audio and/or film equipment should be checked out at least one hour before closing.
 We reserve the right to refuse last-minute checkouts.